Free Nexus 5 smartphone.

 If you join PhoneLab, the phone we hand out to you is essentially yours.

-This means that it is your responsibility to manage and maintain your phone just as you would with your normal phone.
+This means that it is your responsibility to manage and maintain your phone just as you would with your current phone.

-Our service provider, Sprint, has a policy to provide a replacement for a $200 fee.
-If, for some reason, your phone gets
+Our service provider, Sprint, provides a replacement phone for $200.
+If your phone gets

-broken, lost, or stolen, you will be responsible for this fee to get a replacement.
+broken, lost, or stolen, you will still be responsible for this fee whether or not you get a replacement.

 Back to top